-Considered one of the most stunning and ornate palaces in Europe, Munich Residenz was once inhabited by Emperors, Kings, and Queens.
+Considered one of the most stunning and ornate palaces in Europe, Munich Residenz has been inhabited by emperors, kings, and queens.
 These days it is one of the most important palace museums in the world.

-The exhibits of the museum will provide a sense of history for your students.
-Not to mention, they are breathtakingly beautiful!
-Students will enjoy exploring the many art pieces, relics, and jewelry that date all the way back to the Middle Ages.
+The exhibits in the museum will provide a sense of history for your students.
+Not to mention that they are breathtakingly beautiful!
+Students will enjoy exploring the many art pieces, relics, and jewelry dating all the way back to the Middle Ages.

 Marienplatz has been the central square in Munich since 1158.
 Founded by Henry the Lion, Duke of Bavaria, it was previously home to medieval markets, celebrations, and tournaments.

 Today, this gem of a square is still the center of social activity in the city.
 You and your students will get a kick out of the lively and festive atmosphere.
-Here you can even hear the famous Rathaus-Glockenspiel chime while watching the 32 life-sized figures reenact historical Bavarian events.
-Talk about a uniquely Munich experience!
+You can even hear the famous Rathaus-Glockenspiel chime while watching the 32 life-sized figures reenact historical Bavarian events.
+Talk about a unique Munich experience!